Arya182-ui/End2end-Chat/README.md

 ## 📸 Screenshots

-> _Add screenshots or a GIF here to showcase the UI and encryption indicators!_
+> _Screenshots or a GIF and code will we added ASAP!_

 ---